bselhorst/IEPTEC-portalADM/README.md

 - Laravel 7.22.4
 - PHP 7.4.4
 - MariaDB
-- For rules and permissions laratrust was used
+- Laratrust (For roles and permissions)

+This system was created to IEPTEC, however, it will grow even more according to the administration
 ## View Images

 <p align="center"><img src="https://github.com/bselhorst/IEPTEC-portalADM/blob/master/readme-images/view1.png" width="800"></p>